lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-archi title='Architecture'}

-{{Fig-archi}} The figure represents the architecture for SCHC (Static Context Header Compression) Compression/Fragmentation where SCHC C/D (Compressor/Decompressor) and SCHC Fragmentation are performed.
-It is based on {{I-D.ietf-lpwan-overview}}
+{{Fig-archi}} The figure represents the architecture for SCHC (Static Context Header Compression) Compression/Fragmentation where SCHC C/D (Compressor/Decompressor) and SCHC F/R (Fragmentation/Reassembly) are performed.
+It is based on {{I-D.ietf- lpwan-overview}} terminology.
-terminology.
 SCHC Compression/Fragmentation is located on both sides of the transmission in the Dev and in the Network side.
 In the Uplink direction, the Device application packets use IPv6 or IPv6/UDP protocols.
-Before sending these packets, the Dev compresses their headers using SCHC C/D and if the SCHC Packet resulting from the compression exceeds the maximum payload size of the underlying LPWAN technology, SCHC Fragmentation is performed, see {{Frag}}.
+Before sending these packets, the Dev compresses their headers using SCHC C/D and if the SCHC Packet resulting from the compression exceeds the maximum payload size of the underlying LPWAN technology, SCHC F/R is performed, see {{Frag}}.
 The resulting SCHC Fragments are sent as one or more L2 frames to an LPWAN Radio Gateway (RG) which forwards the frame(s) to a Network Gateway (NGW).

-The NGW sends the data to an SCHC Fragmentation and then to the SCHC C/D for decompression.
+The NGW sends the data to a SCHC F/R and then to the SCHC C/D for decompression.
 The SCHC C/D in the Network side can be located in the Network Gateway (NGW) or somewhere else as long as a tunnel is established between the NGW and the SCHC Compression/Fragmentation.
-Note that, for some LPWAN technologies, it MAY be suitable to locate SCHC Fragmentation and reassembly functionality nearer the NGW, in order to better deal with time constraints of such technologies.
+Note that, for some LPWAN technologies, it MAY be suitable to locate SCHC Fragmentation/Reassembly functionality nearer the NGW, in order to better deal with time constraints of such technologies.
 The SCHC C/Ds on both sides MUST share the same set of Rules.
 After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).